ansys/pyedb/doc/source/user_guide/design_navigation.rst

    * - Which reusable definitions exist in the design?
      - ``edb.definitions``
      - Inspect component, package, or bondwire definitions
-   * - I want to query geometry or inspect existing primitives
+   * - Query geometry or inspect existing primitives
      - ``edb.layout``
      - Find primitives, inspect layout objects, and run geometry-oriented queries
-   * - I want to create or edit primitives
+   * - Create or edit primitives
      - ``edb.modeler``
      - Create and edit paths, polygons, rectangles, circles, and related objects
-   * - I want to validate the layout or run checks
+   * - Validate the layout or run checks
      - ``edb.layout_validation``
      - Run validation and inspection helpers
-   * - I want to inspect or create simulation setups
+   * - Inspect or create simulation setups
      - ``edb.simulation_setups``
      - Read or create setups by solver family
    * - Which ports, sources, or terminals exist?